 Cloned versions (often named 'TV Sports' or 'Tele Games') of the original pong console by Atari soon appeared, and by 1977 the market was saturated with cloned Pong consoles and demand was in decline.
 Seeking a quick exit from the industry, many companies sold off their games at discount prices.
 The result was the first crash in the video game market, an event later echoed by the Video game crash of 1983.
 By this time more sophisticated games such as Space Invaders and Pac-Man had become available, and the sound and graphics capabilities of Pong consoles were seen as old-fashioned.
 The technology of the home video game market had also evolved in 1976 when the manufacturer Fairchild released its new programmable console, the VES (Video Entertainment System).
 Unlike the dedicated Pong consoles which had a fixed number of built-in games, the VES could offer a range of games via plug-in ROM cartridges.
 Atari launched its own programmable system in October 1977, the Atari Video Computer System or VCS, later known as the Atari 2600, and the use of plug-in cartridges was the defining feature of the second generation video consoles that dominated the market during the late 1970s and early 1980s.

-What's your Pong Console worth in 2021?
-Here are some recently sold items.
+What's your Vintage pong consoles worth in 2021?
+Here are some recently sold items with prices.

 |DDR Game Console BSS 01 Screen Game Pong||09/2021||$ 574.06|

 |ATARI PONG C 100 GAME CONSOLE AC POWER||07/2021||$ 289.92|

 |ATARI PONG C 100 GAME CONSOLE AC POWER||09/2021||$ 289.92|

 |See all sold items on eBay for more prices||10/2021||-.--|